-Bash is the command-line interface for Linux distributions like Ubuntu, CentOS, Debian, Mint, Kali, RedHat, Fedora, etc. Bash provides a lot of different type of commands and tools to manage a Linux system.
+Bash is the command-line interface for Linux distributions like Ubuntu, CentOS, Debian, Mint, Kali, RedHat, Fedora, etc. Bash provides a lot of different types of commands and tools to manage a Linux system.
 In this tutorial, we will learn how to install Bash on a Windows operating system like Windows 10.

 What Is Bash?

 Bash is the most popular shell or command line used in Linux distributions.
-Bash alternatives are Sh, KornShell, CShell etc. Bash is the short form of the GNU Bourne-Again Shell and created in 1989 by the GNU supporter Free Software Foundation (FSF).
+Bash alternatives are Sh, KornShell, CShell, etc. Bash is the short form of the GNU Bourne-Again Shell and created in 1989 by the GNU supporter Free Software Foundation (FSF).

 Windows Subsystem for Linux (WSL)

-Containers are a new era of the Virtualization where provides less resource usage and less complexity.
+Containers are a new era of Virtualization where provides less resource usage and less complexity.
 Containers provide isolated environments for applications, processes, files, etc like a virtual system.
 Docker is the most known and popular containerization system.
 Windows also started full and complete container usage on Windows for Linux.
 It is called Windows Subsystem for Linux (WSL).
-Which means the Linux operating system calls and standards are provided as a container on a Windows operating system.
+This means the Linux operating system calls and standards are provided as a container on a Windows operating system.
 WSL is currently supported by the modern Windows operating systems like Windows 10 and Windows Server 2016 and 2019.